nevkatz/node-demos/README.md

 The main test should dynamically create an output directory in the public directory if it does not exist.

-### Running the tests
+### Running the main test

-* To run the tests or fire off the main server program, index.js, use the command line and go to the main repo directory.
+* To run the main test, use the command line and go to the main repo directory.

-* stay at the top level of the directory or type "node <file>."
+* Type "node index.js" at the top level.

+* Then, open a web browser and go to http://127.0.0.1:3000 or http://localhost:3000

+### Running the other tests

+* To run the tests, go to the main repo directory and then go into the "tests" directory.

+* Type "node <file>."

 * Then, open a web browser and go to http://127.0.0.1:3000 or http://localhost:3000

 ### Dependencies